UU-Human-Evolution/1MB335/Lab6.md

 - When your script is reading the table **remember that your columns are tab separated**, you can use that to differentiate between your different columns.
 - Remember that you can `sys.argv` to get inputs from the commandline.

+*Hint* It's probably a good idea to create a mock fasta file and a mock conversion table, on which you can test your code.
+Something that is short and simple to analyze.

 Submit the script, the two conversion tables and one of the fasta files for *cytB*.